Home Alone: an era when home was a home, and "the others" left us alone

 • portrays the Church as good, the family as important

-• promotes and emphasizes morality, sacrifice and traditionalism as interrelated concepts - i.e. Kevin maturing from a helpless vegetable to become the patriarchal defender of his family/his territory of "house"
+• promotes and emphasizes morality, sacrifice and traditionalism as interrelated concepts - i.e. Kevin maturing from a "helpless vegetable" to become the patriarchal defender of his family/his territory of "house"

 Yes, that was the way things were in 1990.
 This was the America we inherited from our forefathers; however, given everything that has taken place since 1990, I can't help but wonder what sort of America we'll be leaving behind for our children.